 An example of a quite common radiant heat generator is the bread toaster found in most kitchens.
 The glowing wires produce large quantities of radiant energy and, when this wave form energy strikes the slices of bread, it becomes heat energy and toasts the bread.

 What is baking?
-Baking can best be defined by the objectives to be achieved, and these are -
+Biscuit Baking Process can best be defined by the objectives to be achieved, and these are -

 The first objective is the removal of water, or moisture, from the dough.
 Cracker doughs contain about 30 percent total water.
 The objective of baking is reduce this to between one and two percent in the final product.
 About 28kg of water will be removed for every 100kg of dough.
 Heating this quantity of water to the boiling point, converting the boiling water to steam, and then heating the steam still more so that it does not condense as it is exhausted from the oven requires a great deal of energy.